FamousArchives/famous-react/API.md

 ## Chaining Animations

+### Sequences

+In all aspects of famous-react, animations are "sequences".

+- Inactive -> Active
+- Active -> Inactive
+- Component property changes

+Sequences are simply a set of updates to be performed on a modifier, including all transition information.

 ### Creating Sequences

 In this example the element will bounce down 200px, ease over 500px, bounce up to 0px, bounce down 200px, then ease over 500px.